 The Wizard was also listed in the parts list.

 The museum created and sold out of 300 Demonstration Boards on our eBay store which drew these two patterns on an oscilloscope in XY mode.
 We no longer sell the completed Demonstration Board but we do sell a kit.
 Check our eBay store for details.

-This is a small (1.2 x 2.5 inches) circuit board with a processor and R2R D-to-A converters that will generate patterns on an oscilloscope operating in XY mode.
+This was a small (1.2 x 2.5 inches) circuit board with a processor and R2R D-to-A converters that will generate patterns on an oscilloscope operating in XY mode.
 The two patterns display alternately for a few seconds each.
-If you are an oscilloscope collector, or enthusiast, this is a great way to show off an analog oscilloscope.
-A source of 5 volts at about 20mA is required (not supplied).

 In fact, this demonstrator board looks great even on a competitor's scope as shown in this photo sent to the museum by a happy customer.